 Will Christian Military Schools in Indiana Really Help Your Defiant Boy?
-Maybe, But There is a Another Solution.
+Maybe, But There is Another Solution.

 Is your teen spinning out of control, angry, self-destructing, using illegal substances, or in legal trouble?
 If so, we can help, and most likely we can do so better than Christian military schools in Indiana.